-- a.
+a.
 LOA Request.
 LOA requests and requests for extension of an LOA shall be made using standard naval letter format.
 If the LOA request is for one semester and will not delay graduation beyond the fiscal year, the PNS is authorized to make a determination on the LOA and notify N93 via the Unit Coordinator.
 If the LOA would be for more than one semester or will delay graduation beyond the fiscal year, the LOA request must be routed via the PNS to NSTC N93.
-The PNS shall include a statement of facts, a justification for why the LOA is requested, and a current transcript and updated DCP which accounts for the requested LOA. - b.
+The PNS shall include a statement of facts, a justification for why the LOA is requested, and a current transcript and updated DCP which accounts for the requested LOA.

+b.
 Time for Decision.
-The PNS shall process all LOA requests as soon as possible and make a determination on each request no later than when the next tuition payment is due. - c.
+The PNS shall process all LOA requests as soon as possible and make a determination on each request no later than when the next tuition payment is due.

+c.
 Notice to Student.
 The PNS shall notify the student of the terms and conditions of the LOA in a written notice that states the duration and requirements of the LOA and actions, including disenrollment that may be taken if the midshipman fails to comply with the LOA's provisions.
 The notice shall state that the midshipman will be personally responsible for payment of any tuition, fees, and other educational expenses incurred during any academic term on which the student is on LOA and that, except as noted in Chapter 7, such expenses are not payable by NROTC.
 The notification of LOA shall be acknowledged by the student with date and signature.

-- d.
+d.
 LOA Terms and Conditions.
 The LOA may require the midshipman to attend Naval Science classes and participate in unit activities at their own expense while on LOA, if the PNS so directs.
 Continued participation in the NROTC program is mandatory for students placed on a performance-related LOA so the PNS can continue to observe the midshipman's performance.
-For LOAs assigned for reasons not related to performance, the required participation is at the discretion of the PNS. - e.
+For LOAs assigned for reasons not related to performance, the required participation is at the discretion of the PNS.

+e.
 End of LOA.
-The PNS will notify the midshipman by letter when they are removed from LOA status and shall be acknowledged by the student with date and signature. - f.
+The PNS will notify the midshipman by letter when they are removed from LOA status and shall be acknowledged by the student with date and signature.

+f.
 OPMIS Entries.
-If the LOA is approved, the PNS shall ensure that following actions are taken as soon as possible: - (1) The unit enters the LOA code and start date in the OPMIS Miscellaneous Form, which will also change the Subsistence Form; and - (2)DFAS is notified of the student's LOA status.
+If the LOA is approved, the PNS shall ensure that following actions are taken as soon as possible:

+(1)The unit enters the LOA code and start date in the OPMIS Miscellaneous Form, which will also change the Subsistence Form; and a.
+NROTC shall not pay or be obligated to pay any financial benefits, including tuition, fees, stipend or subsistence payments for any midshipmen during the time they are on LOA.
+Payments for such benefits shall be suspended as of the effective date of the LOA.

+(2)DFAS is notified of the student's LOA status.
 Similarly, the PNS shall ensure that the unit enters the LOA end date in the OPMIS Miscellaneous form in a timely manner and likewise notifies DFAS of the return of the student from LOA in a timely manner.